rganeshsharma/container_based_logging_system_ELK/README.md

 Create Dashboards which can be a combination of number of Visualizations Query the cluster using CRUD style APIs
 Create Alerts to trigger specific actions

+Deployment:
+ELK deployment on Cent OS based VM's
+ELK deployment on Azure AKS

+ELK Architechture, configuration and functionality of each components?
+ELK sizing?
+Scaling up?
+ELK storage used and why?
+(PV in Azure File storage) Backup and DR startegy?
+Retention policy set?

+visit www.virtualgyaan.com for more details